Aragorn: Early life

 Aragorn is the son of Arathorn II and his wife Gilraen.
 Gilraen's mother, Ivorwen, prophesies that if Arathorn II and Gilraen "wed now, hope may be born for our people; but if they delay, it will not come while this age lasts".
 Aragorn is the heir to the throne of Gondor and of the lost realm of Arnor.
 When he is two years old, his father is killed while pursuing orcs.

 Aragorn is fostered in Rivendell by Elrond, who is still living in Middle-earth at the end of the Third Age.
 At the bidding of Elrond, his lineage is kept secret, as Elrond fears he will be killed like his father and grandfather if his identity as Isildur's heir becomes known.
 Aragorn is renamed Estel ("hope" in Sindarin) to hide his existence from Sauron.
 During his childhood, he is not told about his heritage.

 At the age of 20, after Aragorn has done great deeds in the company of Elrond's sons, Elrond tells him of his ancestry and his true name, and gives him the shards of Elendil's sword, Narsil, and another ancient heirloom, the Ring of Barahir.
-He withholds the Sceptre of Annúminas from him until he has earned the right to possess it.
+He withholds the Sceptre of Annúminas, a symbol of the Kingdom of Arnor, from him until he has earned the right to possess it.
 The following day, Aragorn meets and falls in love with Elrond's daughter, the beautiful elf-maiden Arwen, who has recently returned to Rivendell from her grandparents' home in Lothlorien.

 Thereafter, Aragorn assumes his role as the sixteenth Chieftain of the Dúnedain, the Rangers of the North.
 He goes into the wild and lives with the remnants of his people, whose kingdom, Arnor, had been destroyed centuries before.
-The Rangers helped to guard the Shire, a land inhabited by the diminutive hobbits.
+The Rangers help to guard the Shire, the land of the diminutive hobbits.
 He becomes known as "Strider" in the Shire and Bree.
 Aragorn meets and befriends Gandalf the wizard.